0nyr/journals2data/README.md

 Installed WSL1, then WSL2 on the lab pc.

 Modified the program input to be only CSV.

 * ?: How to ask for the out file path, which should be the same for all articles ?
-For now, it is hard coded in`main.py` file.
+For now, it is hard coded in`main.py` file. -> Ok pour chaque source

 Test write results to a csv

 * [ ] Modify the input from CSV
-* [ ] Add several languages and articles from my own dataset
+* [X] Add several languages and articles from my own dataset
 * [ ] Test article scraping to a file
 * [ ] Test recurrent scrapping
 * [ ] Test threads and concurent writing to a file
-* [ ] Make a URL source set with no paywall
+* [X] Make a URL source set with no paywall from manual verifications.

+> NB: some websites have paywalls only over certain articles.